SMBS-GitMaster/python-crash-course/basics/agenda.md

   - Inheritance and polymorphism
 - **Exception handling**
   - try-catch-finally
-  - customized exceptions
+  - Customized exceptions
 - **Working with files**
   - Reading and writing text files.
   - Read/write operations with binary files.
   - Handling file and directory paths.
 - **Functional programming**
+  - lambda
-  - lambda, filter, map, reduce
+  - functools basics: filter, map, reduce
 - **Advanced Modules**
   - Use of advanced standard modules (os, sys, datetime, etc.).
   - Creation of third party modules and use of pip.